Are You Doing Everything You Can to Bring Out the Best from High Potentials?

 Treat Your High Performers and High Potentials Differently

 All too often the employees who get noticed are the ones who bray the loudest or who are best at navigating office politics.
 Are these the criteria you want to define your chosen high potentials?
 Probably not.
-When it comes to talent, the squeaky wheel approach does not deliver outstanding performance.
+When it comes to talent, the squeaky wheel approach does not deliver lasting performance.

 How to Find Your High Potentials